FiQCI/resource-estimator/public/documentation.md

 - **What is the constant initialization time that is stated above?**

 Both VTTQ50 and Helmi have a constant initialization time associated with any quantum job submitted to them.
-Therefore, when submitting a batch (list of circuits), the constant initialization time applies to the whole batch.However, submitting many smaller batches of quantum circuits does apply this time.
+For a batch of circuits, the constant initialization time applies to the whole batch (list of circuits).
+However, submitting many smaller batches of quantum circuits does apply this time.
 This is mostly due to the initialization of the control electronics needed before job submission.

 - **Is the initialization time needed every time a parameter is updated in the quantum circuit?**